XiaoyuYuan19/portfolio/index.md

 My hands-on experience ranges from developing **Transformer-based OCR** for ancient scripts to pioneering **Visual SLAM** for medical navigation.
 These projects taught me that the true challenge isn't just making AI work, but making it work *safely* and *transparently*.
 This realization is what fuels my current focus on **Reinforcement Learning from Human Feedback (RLHF)** and its alternatives, like DPO.

-Currently, I am a Master's student in Computer Science at the **University of Helsinki**, supported by a full scholarship.
-I am actively seeking a PhD position where I can dedicate myself to advancing the methodologies for creating AI systems that are not only capable, but also fundamentally aligned with human values.
+Currently, I am actively seeking a PhD position where I can dedicate myself to advancing the methodologies for creating AI systems that are not only capable, but also fundamentally aligned with human values.

 ---
 ### Education